kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Create the retrospective document and corresponding bit.ly link
 - Begin meeting with SIGs to introduce yourself
 - Begin paying attention to [CI signal][ci-signal], as it may begin degrading soon after the prior release is cut and any slips must be caught and rectified promptly.
 - Request review of this document by the Release Team Lead shadow(s).
-The shadow(s) should also take all actions in this document around joining groups and requesting access permissions with the esception of release-managers-private.
+The shadow(s) should also take all actions in this document around joining groups and requesting access permissions.

 ### Week 2